Port of Entry Project

 Utility and Infrastructure Planning

-The proposed location of the commercial port is on undeveloped land without roadway or utility infrastructure.
+The proposed location of the commercial port is on undeveloped land without a roadway or utility infrastructure.
 The city along with its partners are working together to ensure that the infrastructure necessary to support this investment is brought to bear in a timely fashion to support the ports of entry and the anticipated investment in commercial, industrial, and related developments.

 Environmental Review